H2CK/webtrees/README.md

 ## Automatic initialization of database

-For MySQL or MariaDB it is possible to use an automatical initalization of the database within the application.
-User the parameters to DB_* and WT_* to set the corresponding values.
-To possible error of the initialization start the container in interactve mode using -it.
+For MySQL, MariaDB, or PostgreSQL it is possible to use an automatical initalization of the database within the application.
+Use the parameters DB_TYPE, DB_* and WT_* to set the corresponding values.
+To debug any errors in the initialization process: Start the container in interactve mode using -it.

 ## Support for PostgreSQL or SQLServer